What Makes a Brand Recognisable? (Research-Backed Insights)

 3. Buyology by Martin Lindstrom

-You may have heard that colour can boost brand recognition by up to 80%.
-This claim is attributed to the Seoul International Colour Expo, but without context, I find it questionable.
-In fact, colour alone is usually not enough to clearly identify a brand.
+You’ve probably heard the claim that colour can boost brand recognition by up to 80%.
+This figure is often attributed to the Seoul International Color Expo, but without proper context, it feels a bit shaky.
+Colour alone usually isn’t enough to trigger brand recall.

 Single colour

-A unique colour, such as Cadbury’s purple or Tiffany’s blue, can work well—but only if it’s not already established in the industry, either as a category colour, for sub-categories or for other brands.
+A unique colour, such as Cadbury’s purple or Tiffany’s blue, can work well—but only if it has not already been established as a colour for the category or for other brands within it.

 Colour combinations

-Some brands rely on colour pairings, like Google’s four colours always appearing together.
-Interestingly, combinations are neither easier nor harder to turn into distinctive brand assets than single colours.
+Some brands rely on signature pairings—like Google’s famous four-colour sequence.
+Interestingly, combinations are neither easier nor harder to make distinctive than single colours.
+What matters is brand consistency—using the same combinations again and again.

 Screenshot of Google’s App icons as an example for a distinctive, recognisable brand colour combination